 - and much more…

-The preschool to eighth grade curriculum consists of standards-based language arts and math:
+What subjects / courses are included with my membership?The preschool to eighth grade curriculum consists of standards-based language arts and math.

 - The language arts curriculum is presented in a suggested sequence designed to create a strong literacy foundation.
-It includes phonics, grammar, reading comprehension, spelling, vocabulary, writing skills and more.
+It includes phonics, grammar, reading comprehension, spelling, vocabulary, writing skills, and more.
 The language arts curriculum correlates to state standards.

 - Middle school science is offered at the sixth to eighth grade level.
 It is organized into three primary courses that correlate to state standards: Earth/Space Science, Life Science, and Physical Science.
 In addition, Nature of Science is provided as an added supplement with each of the middle school science courses.